-In fact, nearly four out of five recruiters, HR professionals, and hiring managers have witnessed lying first-hand.
-Discovering those lies may result in a hard conversation during the interview or even an outright dismissal of the candidacy with no chance to recover.
+Nearly four out of five recruiters, HR professionals, and hiring managers have witnessed lying first-hand.
+Discovering those lies may result in a hard conversation during the interview or even an outright dismissal of the candidate with no chance of recovering.

 Which offenses are most likely to cost a candidate the job?
-Here is the list of the top five lies that received the highest damage scores in the survey:
+Here's the list of the top five lies that received the highest damage scores in the TopResume survey:

 Certifications and licenses